-Assemble a team
+Assemble a Team

-It could also include Accounting team members; this could be controllers, those from your internal audit organization, or balance sheet accountants.
+It could also include accounting team members; this could be controllers, those from your internal audit organization, or balance sheet accountants.
 Individuals from your internal Audit team, as well as IT may need to be included in analyzing how you approach your data.

 Once you have the right team assembled, gather your existing data.
 What do you have today?
 When you understand what you have, you understand if you have enough detail to report correctly on it.

-Identify the data you will need
+Identify the Data you Need

 First, identify the approach your company will take to deal with these accounting changes.
 Next, look at what kinds of transactions that you have in your system, because different types of transactions will require your accounting team to conclude how they’ll make their estimates or their amortization calculations.
 Third, you also need to be clear with your accounting and auditing teams about the timing of these changes.

-Determine any gaps in what is available today
+Determine any Gaps in What is Available Today

 Outline the reports that accounting will want to make eventually, and then identify what’s missing in that report.
 What kind of information do you need?
 What is the source of that missing data?